cleecoloma/reading-notes/code-401/class-29.md

 # Class 29 Summary
 ## Code 401 - Advanced Software Development in Full-Stack JavaScript

-> These topics relates because...
+> These topics relates because it influences software application's maintainability, scalability, and predictability, offering effective control over mutable state and improving code quality, especially in complex or large projects.

 ### Extracting State Logic into a Reducer
 1. What is the motivation for adding a reducer?